claragt/clara-portfolio/pages/services.md

 I have a BSc in Computer science and a BA in Sociology and Psychology from the [University of NSW](https://www.unsw.edu.au/), Australia.

-Some of my favourite pieces of work are described below.
+Some of my favourite pieces of work are described below:

 * [A 12 week user-centred design academy](#academy)
 * Government digital services - Lead designer